Azure/Service-Fabric-Troubleshooting-Guides/Deployment/how-to-configure-azure-devops-for-service-fabric-arm-deployments.md

 ### Service Fabric Application ARM template

-There are different options available to create an ARM template for a Service Fabric application. ['Microsoft.ServiceFabric/clusters/applications'](https://docs.microsoft.com/en-us/azure/templates/microsoft.servicefabric/clusters/applications?pivots=deployment-language-arm-template) is the ARM resource used for application deployment.
+To create an ARM template for a Service Fabric application, use ['Microsoft.ServiceFabric/clusters/applications'](https://docs.microsoft.com/en-us/azure/templates/microsoft.servicefabric/clusters/applications?pivots=deployment-language-arm-template) ARM resource as a reference for template creation.

 #### Service Fabric Application Sfpkg Package

-To create an sfpkg package for a Service Fabric application, see [Package an application](https://learn.microsoft.com/azure/service-fabric/service-fabric-package-apps).
-After creation, upload the sfpkg package to the sfpkg package URL being used as a parameter for the ARM template deployment task.
+To create an sfpkg application package for a Service Fabric application, see [Package an application](https://learn.microsoft.com/azure/service-fabric/service-fabric-package-apps).
+After creation, upload the sfpkg package to the sfpkg package URL being used as the parameter for the ARM template deployment task.

 ## Azure Devops YAML pipeline